Research & SoTLP Lab

 ALLISON LOOMIS

-Allison is a senior, majoring in psychology at ISU.
+Allison is a senior, double majoring in psychology and statistics at ISU.
 This is her third year as a research assistant in the SoTLP Lab, and she has worked on various projects.
 She performs literature searches, creates Qualtrics data collection tools, and helps with writing and creating the final products of research (i.e., poster presentations, articles for publication).

 Allison plans on attending graduate school in an applied psychology program.